thtran97/Local-Search-for-SAT/README.md

 Besides, assignment **X' = flipping(X)** => the difference is only one variable => how can we save computational cost in checking **X' |= F**?

-In addition, how can we compute efficiently break-count and make-count of a variable *x*
+In addition, how can we compute efficiently break-count and make-count of a variable *x*?

 ## Implementations of variant algorithms